CARE Act

 What is the Care Act?

-The CARE Act is a new civil court process providing community-based mental health services to eligible people.
+The CARE Act introduces a new civil court process that provides community-based mental health services to eligible individuals.
 It prioritizes treatment, housing, and community support.

 How can the CARE Act Help Someone You Know?

-The CARE Act creates a new pathway to deliver mental health and substance use disorder services to the most severely impaired Californians who too often suffer in homelessness or incarceration without treatment.
+The CARE Act creates a new pathway for delivering mental health and substance use disorder services to the most severely impaired Californians, who too often suffer in conditions of homelessness or incarceration without treatment.

 How to Receive Services